spiderspace/mutable/README.md

 To learn more, see
 [this section below](https://github.com/spiderspace/mutable#more-about-immutable).

 Better performance you say?
-Sounds great, right?
+Sounds great! ...right?
+Well, I must admit a huge caveat -- if we're not actually measuring anything, at best we're making an educated guess, and at worst we're cargo culting dubious practices with negative consequences for imperceptible benefit.
+So I should be clear: I'm not advocating for enabling the `immutable` in your code.
+I'll only say that I've used it exclusively for a couple years now, and I've had a good time with it, except for the problems we're about to discuss, and I think I have good solutions for them.

-Unfortunately immutability is incompatible with some common patterns.
+Consider this example of negative consequences: immutability is incompatible with some common patterns.

-Many Svelte developers prefer to write code that mutates objects, and the language makes this very terse, like binding to store properties.
+Many Svelte developers prefer to write code that mutates objects, and the language makes this very terse, like binding to store properties:
-(e.g. `<input bind:value={$store.text} />`)
+`<input bind:value={$store.text} />` is just great.
-Let's consider this class of problem solvable; developers who choose immutability will need to avoid certain kinds of mutation.
+Let's consider this class of problem solvable, a cost you're willing you accept;
+developers who choose immutability will need to avoid certain kinds of mutation.
 That's just part of the deal.
+For me this is not overly burdensome.

-However, immutability also causes problems in two cases that motivated this library:
+However, immutability has presented me with two problems that motivated this project:

 1. putting an unclonable object like a [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap)